cmu-sei/gamebrain/README.md

 > ### ca_cert_path: str

 (Optional) This is a path to a CA certificate file used to authenticate Gameboard and Topomojo.
-Default is ...

-TODO: Check what happens when no path is provided.
+Default is null, which makes the application trust the system's default CA certificates instead.

 > ### app_root_prefix: str